New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

 The number of views your videos gather tells you whether your marketing strategies are effective and your content is qualitative enough to meet your audience’ expectations.

-Video reach represents how many unique users have reached your video.
+Video reach represents the number of unique users your videos have reached.

 Average view duration

-The average view duration insights can help you determine for how many seconds your audience has watched a video on a particular time period.
+The average view duration insights can help you determine for how many seconds your audience has watched a video over a particular time period.

-Catchy content, infos that appeal their curiosity and are not easy to forget will make users watch your videos till the end and even maybe scroll down for more.
+Catchy content and memorable information that appeals to their curiosity will make users watch your videos till the end and even maybe scroll down for more.

 The reason why you need to track this Facebook video KPI is to find out in-depth info about the effectiveness of your content.